FurukuOnTour/nlpsys-project-legalnlp/README.md

 | other | 11.4667 % |

 ## Experiment setup
-First, we start train Conditonal Random Field (CRF) model using modify train and dev set (we change label to plain and verdict instead of favorbility) that we prepare for training and evaluation.
+First, we start train Conditonal Random Field (CRF) model using modify train and dev set (we change label to plain and verdict instead of favorbility) that we prepare for training and evaluation both normal evaluation and phrase level evaluation.
 We do this step to create a model that could help us automatically labeled where the verdict is in raw data.

 Second, we train and compare the result to find the best classifier model that could predict favorblility with most accuracy (F1) using only verdict as an input.
 In this process, we intend to train a model that could annotate favorbility instead of human annonator.
 We try 3 different models for our candidate: Logistic Regression, Convolutional Neural Network (CNN) with Thai National Corpus word embedding, and BERT (we use WangchanBERTa as a base for this task).